 Recommended by Tom Erb

-• Tom Erb: The Backyard Stonehenge Chronicles
+• Tom Erb: The Backyard Stonehenge Incident

 “The Backyard Stonehenge Chronicles” is a backyard bash of emotions, where TJ’s stone-cold surprise for Kendra turns into a rockslide of revelations.
 Priskorn’s dialogue is filled with humor and heart, crafting characters as flawed as they are endearing.
 Jacquelyn Floyd-Priskorn’s concept of A DIY Stonehenge is less about ancient druids and more about modern truths.
 It’s a comedic excavation of love, apologies, and neighborly theft that proves sometimes the best intentions need a little more than just a few pilfered pebbles.